Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Introduction

 To improve the resemblance of a surrogate phantom, there have been efforts to replace the normally hand-crafted heuristic matching criteria with data-driven decisions.
 For example, statistical models inferred from CTs and 3D organ segmentations of adult patients have been used to drive a deformable image registration procedure that adapted 3D organ segmentations to the 2D anatomy of a specific patient, given features of the latter as measurable from 2D radiographs \cite{ng2012individualized,mishra2013evaluation}.
 Using a state-of-the-art Machine Learning (ML) algorithm, it has been shown that features typically available for historical patients treated for Wilms' tumor can be linked to different 3D anatomy similarity metrics based on organ segmentations and CTs \cite{virgolin2018feasibility}.
 Our group recently proposed an automatic pipeline that uses ML to steer the assembling of a new original anatomy based on 3D CTs and organ segmentations of multiple patients using the features of a historical patient \cite{virgolin2019machine,virgolin2020spie}.
 However, it is important to realize that maximizing some form of overall anatomical resemblance is difficult.
 Moreover, from the standpoint of optimizing dose reconstruction accuracy, it can be considered sub-optimal for RT dosimetry purposes.
 This is because in RT dosimetry, what part of anatomy is most meaningful largely depends on the particular RT plan \cite{wang2019how}.

 To the best of our knowledge, although \emph{both} patient anatomy and plan geometry play a key role in determining dose-volume metrics for Organs At Risk (OARs), existing dose reconstruction approaches focused solely on patient anatomy information, to obtain a representative surrogate.
 Plan information is used only later, to calculate the dose on the surrogate.
 The purpose of this article is to develop and validate an ML approach to predict dose-volume metrics for OARs based on patient anatomy and plan geometry information.
 Specifically, we propose to use ML to directly learn what dose-volume metrics for an OAR are likely given information on the patient and on the plan, without the need to select or craft any surrogate anatomy.
 We argue that this is a sensible choice because ML can directly be trained upon what ultimately matters, i.e., dose reconstruction accuracy.
-In this article we present our ML-based organ dose reconstruction approach and its validation, that was performed on a relatively large dataset of artificial plans, as well as on a smaller dataset of clinical plans.
+Further, we present a method to generate artificial plans automatically, to obtain sufficient data to train and validate our ML-based dose reconstruction approach.
+In addition, we assess whether training ML on artificial plans generalizes to a small set of clinical plans.